 Obtained from the plant Ricinus communis, castor oil has high fatty acid content that keeps the skin hydrated and prevents flaky or scaly skin.
 The oil also triggers the production of collagen and elastin, which maintains the elasticity of the skin.
 It rejuvenates the skin and keeps dullness away.
 It also avoids skin signs of early ageing.
 There properties of castor oils results in a glowing skin.

 Massaging the face with castor oil improve the skin complexion and increases the radiance of the skin.
-Castor oil has been used traditionally to increase the growth of eyelashes and eyebrows.
+Castor and Jojoba oil for eyelashes growth has been used traditionally and eyebrows too.
 It is because this oil has several proteins, acids and nutrients.

 Some of the acids in this oil are stearic acid, ricinoleic acid, oleic acid, alpha-linolenic acid and palmitic acid.
 The antibacterial properties of the oil prevent acne and acne-scars.
 It also diminishes the scars and blemishes on the face.
 It is used in many cosmetic products as a base oil because of its high viscosity or thickness.